evavh/temp-graph-esp/README.md

 written before the hardware was complete.

 To use this, change the IP in `plot.js` to your ESP's assigned local IP.
-Create a `cfg.toml` file with your wifi credentials, an example of which can be found [here](https://github.com/esp-rs/std-training/blob/main/intro/http-server/cfg.toml.example).
+Create a `cfg.toml` file with your wifi credentials, see `cfg.toml.example` for the format.
 If all goes well, you can run the code with `cargo run` and go to `http://<ESP's local ip>/` (no https!) in your browser and see the live temperature graph.

 (the crate is called `oliebol` because we are going to use this sensor to fry traditional Dutch oliebollen on New Year's Eve with high precision :) )